 Can doctors have tattoos on their wrists and neck?

-There isn’t any general law that applies to all the doctors not to have any ink on their bodies.
-However, the rules and regulations of the hospitals in different areas and countries may have different rules.
-Having tattoos as doctors is still in debate as there are incidents where some doctors do not get hired for having visible ink on their bodies.
+There isn’t any general law that applies to all doctors not having any ink on their bodies.
+However, the rules and regulations of hospitals in different areas and countries may have different rules.
+Having tattoos as doctors is still under debate as there are incidents where some doctors do not get hired for having visible ink on their bodies.